-The Maternal and Child Health Branch of the Wellness Division works to improve the health of women, infants, and children throughout the City of Brownsville.
+The Maternal and Child Health Division works to improve the health of women, infants, and children throughout the City of Brownsville.
 Programs are targeted toward improving overall health and wellness, beginning with pregnancy and extending beyond childhood.

 The City of Brownsville serves a binational population by providing resources, information, and data on breastfeeding, nutrition, and physical activity.